SAP/luigi/blog/2024-05-03-release-notes.md

 This addition lets you update the context values for visible iframes and Luigi web components.

-#### Change Luigi Core Version on the Fly in Luigi Fiddle

-The horizon theme is now used by default and you can select a specific-version from dist-tags.

 #### Remove Favicon Console Warning

 The console warning that appears when the favicon isn't present or is in the wrong format has been removed.